Dr Darren C Greenwood

 Student education

-I currently teach undergraduate medics on the MBChB, postgraduates on the MSc in Health Research, and supervise seven PhD students across three Faculties.
+I currently teach undergraduate medics on two MBChB research and evaluation modules, teach statistical methods to postgraduates on the MSc in Health Research, and supervise three PhD students.

 Research groups and institutes